-Exo Terras are specially-designed glass cages designed for keeping reptiles and amphibians.
+There are specially-designed glass cages designed for keeping reptiles and amphibians.
 They offer handy glass doors that make accessing your tank a breeze, while also locking shut when not in use.
-Thanks to their design, adding heating to Exo Terras is also simplicity itself and they represent, in my mind, one of the most attractive forms of caging around.
+Thanks to their design, they represent, in my mind, one of the most attractive forms of caging around.

-That said, the greatest weakness of Exo Terras for ball pythons is that they come only in a small range of sizes, none of which are really suitable for larger pythons.
-As a result while an Exo Terra can make a fantastic-looking and very practical cage for a hatchling ball python, they’re next-to-useless for larger specimens who require suitable space to feel comfortable.
+That said, the greatest weakness of these glass terrariums for ball pythons is that they come only in a small range of sizes, none of which are really suitable for larger pythons.
+As a result while they can make a fantastic-looking and very practical cage for a hatchling ball python, they’re next-to-useless for larger specimens who require suitable space to feel comfortable.